19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [21/99; 46/2007]

-### Power of president, etc., of Board to appoint person to act for certain subsidiary proprietor
+### Power of High Court or Board to appoint person to act for certain subsidiary proprietor

 84C\.—(1) Where the High Court or a Board has made an order under section 84A(6), (7) or (11), the High Court or the president, deputy president or registrar of the Board, as the case may be, may, on application by the representatives of the subsidiary proprietors appointed under section 84A(2), appoint any person to deal with all matters in connection with the sale of any lot —